metral/pulumihome/Weekly-release-process.md

 Releases to `production` are handled by primary oncall.

 Releases to `staging` are handled by secondary oncall.
-Next week when they're primary oncall, their first task will be to promote that release to `production`, so it's helpful for them to have context on the `staging` payload.
+Their first task as primary the next week will be to promote that release to `production`, so it's helpful for them to have context on the `staging` payload.

 In each case, oncall has the final say about whether to continue or abandon a release.